 Insights into the most common power architectures using our products.
 Review this Insider’s Link to Common Applications.
 Our Majorpower Applications department answers common questions and shares the collective experience here.

-DC to DC Converters
+Jump to Converters

 202.1: Single System implementation is the most basic conversion from one voltage to another voltage with single point to point connections; IN to OUT.
 The Majortel (MTD Converter) provides the additional second output breaker as the standard frame build, based on multiple client application requiring two output circuit connections to equipment apparatus.